rypox/playconsole/next-app-privacy-policy.md

-no data is collected
+* no data is collected
-no data is shared
+* no data is shared
+* no advertisments